kenmcmil/dslabs/labs/lab1-sharedobject/README.md

 of this a little simpler, you may assume there are exactly two servers.
 Hint: this is very similar to Lamport's mutual exclusion algorithm.
-You may find that the server needs to keep a queue of incoming append operations sent by the other server, along with their logical times.
+You may find that the server needs to keep a queue of incoming client append commands, along with their logical times.

+Again, in addition to eventual consistency, you should make sure that the system provides correct sequential semantics when only one client makes requests.

 Fill in the "TODO" regions in `ScalarClockAppendServer.java` to complete the program.
 To test it, use this command: